 Paying rent in an IVA whilst living with parents

 This is a typical misunderstanding.
 If you have taken out a loan or credit card in your name, then you are responsible for it.
-Just because you live with your parents does not make them liable for it if you do an IVA.
+If you start an IVA your parents do not become liable for it because you are living with them.

 Moving out during an IVA whilst living with parents

-That said if you tried to live in shared accommodation with friends, it may be possible.
+That said if you have decided to move into shared accommodation with friends or a partner, it may be possible.
 Splitting the rent and bills may be comparable to living at home.
-Renting a home on your own or perhaps with a partner could however be too expensive as you will be shouldering more of the home bills.
+Renting a home on your own could however be too expensive as you will be shouldering more of the home bills.

 There are ways of doing this though.
 If you needed more income to cover the extra costs of moving out, you might consider a new job or increased overtime.
 You would have to discuss this with your IP (insolvency practitioner) first though, to make sure your creditors would agree to it.